 In this excerpt from his lecture on “How the Brain Learns to Read”, Professor Dehaene discusses the effects of orthographic irregularity on the difficulty of learning to read (starting at 1:24).
-If you aren’t wondering: Why can children learn to read Italian in 3 months, but need 2-3 years to learn to read English? then you’ve missed something essential to understanding why most U.S. children are not proficient readers (and, according to our history of assessments, have never been).
+If, after listening to him, you aren’t wondering: why is it that children can learn to read Italian in 3 months, but need 2-3 years to learn to read English? then you’ve missed something essential to understanding why most U.S. children are not proficient readers (and, according to our history of assessments, have never been).

 Virtually everything about today’s “Science of Reading” is based on the assumption that the orthography is static.
 Based on the assumption, that the words children must learn to read with are inert and can’t in and of themselves help children read and understand them.
 Because the words can’t help, we have no choice but to train learners’ brains to work out unfamiliar words by reflexively applying abstractly learned knowledge and skills.
 That’s where it all breaks down and always has.
 That kind of learning requires young natural brains to function like machines in processing a complexly convoluted technological artifact – English orthography.